 Thinking about all the good you have in your life will give you a sense of achievement you so desperately need in all the dark times with come with failure

-In all of my years of interviewing people, the one thing that is overwhelming obvious is that no matter what is thrown at business leaders, sports stars and actors, they are all positive in their outlook.
+In all of my years of interviewing people, the one thing that is overwhelmingly obvious is that no matter what is thrown at business leaders, sports stars and actors, they are all positive in their outlook.
 This pushes them outside of their comfort zones and enables them to appreciate all the good that they have in their life, so even if they feel like they have failed at something, they will try it again until they get the success that they crave.

 You Can’t be Everything

 As much as we want to be in control of everything, the most successful people admit that they can’t so they acknowledge what areas they don’t do very well in and find other people that can.
 Inc.com suggests that you turn to your network first.
 If you need help at home with the children, can your family help?
-Getting yours budgets in to hand, do you know an accountant or a manager who prepares budgets that can help?
+Getting your budgets into hand, do you know an accountant or a manager who prepares budgets that can help?
 If it’s for your career or business, and you have been asked to do something by a client and you don’t know what you are doing, can your team help?
 If not, do you have friends/mentors that can give you advice?
 You will be amazed at what your networks can help with and you shouldn’t be afraid to reach out…

 Plan, Plan, Plan